 Integrity is one of the MCC Foundation’s core values.
 We are transparent in our goals, history, performance and operations.
-Please contact the MCC Foundation at firstname.lastname@example.org or 585.292.3680 to receive the most up to date version of the following documents:
+Please email the MCC Foundation or call (585) 685-6020 to receive the most up-to-date version of the following documents:

 We strongly value your generosity in support of our deserving students and seek to empower donors with pertinent information regarding charitable gifts made to the MCC Foundation.
 A signed disclosure agreement will be kept on file for restricted gifts of $10,000 or more and restricted pledges of $10,000 or more per year, excluding special event commitments; disclosure statements will be made available to all other donors.